Mmaz1988/xle-glueworkbench-interface/README.md

 - Windows 7
 - Windows 10

 *Given the requirements are met

 # Relevant content

 - `Manual_for_XLE_Glue_system.pdf`:
-A detailed description of the system expanding on this README.
+A detailed description of the system expanding on this README
 - `src/glue.tcl`:
 Adds XLE+Glue functionality to XLE; serves as interface for XLE, Prolog and Java
 - `src/extract_analysis.pl`:
-Part of the system that extracts and rewrites glue premises from avms into strings
+Part of the system that extracts and rewrites glue premises from AVMs into strings
 - `src/premises.pl`:
-Part of the system that extracts and rewrites glue premises from avms into strings
+Part of the system that extracts and rewrites glue premises from AVMs into strings
 - `src/transfer_glue_premises.pl`:
-Part of the system that extracts and rewrites glue premises from avms into strings
+Part of the system that extracts and rewrites glue premises from AVMs into strings
 - `xlerc`:
 For loading the grammar and setting up environment variables for the semantic system
 - `grammars/glue-basic.lfg`: